Your Rights When Seeking Medical Care

 Yes.
 Abortion is a human right, and is still a legal right in a majority of states.

 If you live in a state where abortion is still being legally provided, you have a right to that care no matter your age, immigration status, or whether you have insurance.
-You can learn more about the laws in your state here [insert link to map.]
+You can learn more about the laws in your state on our Abortion Laws by State.

 If you live in a state where abortion is banned, you still have the constitutional right to travel.
 When you have an abortion in a state where abortions are being legally provided, you are not committing a crime in that state or in the state where you live.